 In Holly v.
 Maryland Auto Insurance Fund, 29 Md.
 App.
 498 (1975), the court summarized past Maryland court decisions in this area.
 Unless the minor has turned 18, the emancipation of a child cannot be the result of any act of the child alone.
 Emancipation requires some action by the parent (such as abuse or neglect), or by the minor with the permission of the parent (such as marriage).
-In making its decision, the court will focus on the relationship between the parent and child and what the goal of the person bringing the case is.
+In making its decision, the court will focus on the relationship between the parent and child and the goals of the person bringing the case.

 Read more about how Maryland defines child abuse and neglect by clicking here.

 The minor seeking to be emancipated will need to prove facts to the court.
 Each case will be looked at on its own merits.
 Some facts that may make a court more likely to emancipate a minor are:

 - A parent mistreats the child.

 - A parent no longer wishes to have control over the child and is willing to relinquish his/her rights and obligations to the minor.

 - The minor is self-supporting.

 Your goal matters because there may be different solutions to your problem depending on whether you are a parent or a child and what you are trying to achieve.